Introducing

 Modern C++ in Practice

-I use modern C++ as a means to write safer, clearer, and more expressive code—not as an end in itself.
+I use modern C++ as a means to write safer, clearer, and more expressive code.
 I actively leverage contemporary language and standard library features to make intent explicit and to shift correctness checks as early as possible, preferably to compile time.

 Resource management is handled consistently through RAII, avoiding manual lifetime management and making ownership rules explicit.
-I prefer standard library facilities over custom implementations, and I design APIs that are hard to misuse and easy to test.
+I try my best to design APIs that are hard to misuse while also being easy to test.

 Selected Work

-libart-seafire is designed to model the HTTP/1.1 protocol as accurately and efficiently as possible, leveraging modern C++ features to create clear abstractions for representations, resources, routing, and protocol behavior.
+BitShift Seafire is a collection of libraries designed to model the HTTP/1.1 protocol as accurately and efficiently as possible, leveraging modern C++ features to create clear abstractions for representations, resources, routing, and protocol behavior.
 Every design choice is deliberate, balancing correctness, performance, and maintainability.

-The libart-seafire projects are named in honor of my beloved dog, Sefyr, to whose memory they are dedicated.
+The BitShift Seafire project is named in honor of my beloved dog, Sefyr, to whose memory it is dedicated.
 He will always be remembered. 💔

 Technologies: C++, ASIO, build2